akshukla283/python_beginner_projects/README.md

 # python_projects_for_beginners

-Python projects for beginner level, wwhich will help to understand some basics concepts.
+Python projects for beginner level, which will help to understand some basics concepts.